1technophile/OpenMQTTGateway/docs/README.md

 * Publish MQTT data related to BLE beacons or Mi flora(BT-->MQTT)

 It supports also sensors; DHT, HC SR501, ADC, I2C bus, INA226

-You can also upload the code to a Sonoff RF Bridge for 433mhz applications

 ## Functions:
 * Bidirectional, the gateway can send and receive signals, for example if you have RF wall plug you can either control them with your home automation software (MQTT-->RF) or the physical remote control.
 When you press a button on the physical remote the wall plug will switch ON and the button in your home automation software (RF-->MQTT) will be updated.